xxxkang/binary-tree-tools/README.md

 # Binary Tree Visualization

-An interactive tool to view an array as a binary tree,arrange it into a heap, or create a binary search tree.
+An interactive tool to view an array as a binary tree, arrange it into a heap, or create a binary search tree.

 ## Link